andy0130tw/agda-prebuilt/README.md

 **Note**: Due to that the prefix is hardcoded in the program, the prefix is set to a system-wide directory `/usr/local`.
 You may need root permissions to copy the resources into it.

 If you can't manage to do it, an environment variable `Agda_datadir` is required whenever you want to invoke `agda`.
-It should point to the library folder directory ([related issue](https://github.com/agda/agda/issues/4244)).
+It should point to the library folder directly ([related issue](https://github.com/agda/agda/issues/4244)).
 Maybe I should write a simple script for this.

 ## Issues